sumanth-0/100LinesOfPythonCode/Random_Meal_Generator/README.md

    - `colorama` for color formatting in the command-line output.
 The `init(autoreset=True)` function ensures that styles reset automatically after each print statement, making it platform-compatible.

 2. **Data**:
-   - Three lists (`appetizers`, `main_courses`, and `desserts`) store different meal options.
-These lists can be easily extended to add more choices.
+   - Three lists (`appetizers`, `main_courses`, and `desserts`) store different meal options, each with a corresponding calorie count.
+   - The minimum possible calorie intake is calculated from the lowest-calorie items in each category.

 3. **`pick_meal()` Function**:
-   - A simple function that randomly picks an item from each list and returns the selected items as a tuple.
+   - A simple function that randomly picks an item from each list and checks whether the total calories are within the user's specified limit.

+4. **Error Handling**:
+   - If the user enters a calorie count that is too low, the tool will notify them and ask for a new input.

-4. **Displaying the Output**:
+5. **Displaying the Output**:
-   - The program prints each part of the meal (appetizer, main course, dessert) with labels and colors for a more engaging experience.
+   - The program prints each part of the meal (appetizer, main course, dessert) with labels, calories, and total calories, formatted for a visually engaging experience.

 ---